razauh/perplexity_bot/README.md

 ## 🙌 Contributing

-We welcome contributions to make Perplexity_Bot even better!
+Contributions are welcomed to make Perplexity_Bot even better!
 Feel free to fork the repository, make changes, and submit a pull request.